-3. Sources in Bernalillo county that are in compliance with a 20.11.41 NMAC, Authority to Construct should be meeting the 20.
-NMAC.
-Volatile Organic Compounds requirements for submerged fill pipe and vapor loss control system for loading of fuel storage tanks and recovery. and therefore should not have to submit an Initial Notification or a Notification of Compliance Status.
-Since all gasoline dispensing fac permit through 20.11.41 NMAC, Initial Notifications and Notifications of Compliance Status are met through the permitting process and thr the inspection program.
+- 3. Sources in Bernalillo county that are in compliance with a 20.11.41 NMAC, construction permit should be meeting the 20.11.65 NMAC, Volatile Organic Compounds requirements for submerged fill pipe and vapor loss control system for loading of fuel storage tanks and vapor recovery, and therefore should not have to submit an Initial Notification or a Notification of Compliance Status.
+Since all gasoline dispensing facilities permit through 20.11.41 NMAC, Initial Notifications and Notifications of Compliance Status are met through the permitting process and through the inspection program. - F. RECORDKEEPING. - . §63.11118(g) You must keep records and submit reports as specified in §§ 63.11125 and 63.11126. - 2. §63.11125(a) Each owner or operator subject to the management practices in §63.11118 must keep records of all tests performed under §63.11120(a) and (b). - 3. §63.11125(b) Records required under paragraph (a) of this section shall be kept for a period of 5 years and shall be made available for inspection by the Administrator's delegated representatives during the course of a site visit. - 11.
+FEES (20.11.2 NMAC).
+Every owner or operator of a source that is required to obtain a construction permit shall pay an annual emission fee pursuant to 20.11.2 NMAC.
+The annual emission fee for maintenance of this permit will be based on the greater of a base annual fee or a per ton fee rate based on the per ton allowable annual emissions of volatile organic compounds (VOC's) given in the Section 4 Gasoline Unit Emission Limits table. - 12.

-F. RECORDKEEPING.

-1. §63.11118(g) - You must keep records and submit reports as specified in §§ 63.11125 and 63.11126.

-2. §63.11125(a) - Each owner or operator subject to the management practices in §63.1118 must keep records of all tests performed §63.11120(a) and (b).

-3. §63.11125(b) - Records required under paragraph (a) of this section shall be kept for a period of 5 years and shall be made availab inspection by the Administrator's delegated representatives during the course of a site visit.

-- 11. FEES (20.11.2 NMAC).
-Every owner or operator of a source that is required to obtain an Authority to Construct permit shall pay an annual emission fee pursuant to 20.11.2 NMAC.
-The annual emission fee for maintenance of this permit will be based on the greater of a base annual fee or ton fee rate based on the per ton allowable annual emissions of volatile organic compounds (VOC's) given in the Section 4 Gasoline Unit Emission Limits table. - 12.
 PERMIT CANCELLATION.
-The department may cancel any permit if the construction or modification is not commenced within one (1) year from the date of issuance or if. during the construction or modification, work is suspended for a total of one (1) year.
-(20.11.41.19.A and B NMAC)

-13. INFORMATION SUBMITTALS [Air Quality Program contact numbers: (505) 768-1972 (voice); 1-800-659-8331 (NM Relay)].

-- Completed forms can be hand delivered to 1 Civic Plaza - Room 3047 (8:00am - 4:30pm Mon. - Fri. except city holidays) or can be mailed to:
+The department may cancel any permit if the construction or modification is not commenced within one (1) year from the date of issuance or if, during the construction or modification, work is suspended for a total of one (1) year.
+(20.11.41.19A and B NMAC) - 13.
+INFORMATION SUBMITTALS [Air Quality Program contact numbers: (505) 768-1972 (voice); 1-800-659-8331 (NM Relay)] - Completed forms can be hand delivered to 1 Civic Plaza Room 3047 (8:00am 4:30pm Mon.
+Fri. except city holidays) or can be mailed to: